AnouarMc/ALC-currency-converter/README.md

 # ALC Currency Converter
-A currency converter for the ALCWithGoogle 3.0 program
+A currency converter app for the ALCWithGoogle 3.0 program